cydrollinger/battery-charger/README.md

 >Address: 2023 Stadium Dr Suite 2B #210 Bozeman, MT 59715
 >Phone: 406-539-8117

+**NOTE**
  This design is not perfect but is provdided gratis.
 Please think critically while utilizing and or redesigning for your success.
-Conversation is welcome, but be advised monetary compensation is required for work toward this design for your success.
+Conversation is welcome, but be advised ER is a professional design house and monetary compensation is required for work toward this design enabling your success.

 *******************************************
 *File Arcitecture with a terse description*